kizniche/Mycodo/mycodo-manual.md

 Measurement | This is the condition being measured.
 If all of the selected inputs are Temperature, this should also be temperature.
 Keep in mind that if you use the pre-defined measurements, it will add these to the current y-axis on a Graph.
 For instance, if you select two Temeprature measurements, make sure you set Measurement to 'temperature' (lowercase 't') in order to make it use the same y-axis as the other temperatures.
 A list of the pre-defined measurements that may be used is below.
 Units | This is the units to display along with the measurement, on Graphs.
 If a pre-defined measurement is used, this field will default to the units associated with that measurement.
 Max Difference | If the difference between any selected Input is greater than this value, no new value will be stored in the database.
+Dry-Bulb Temperature | The measurement that will serve as the dry-bulb temperature (this is the warmer of the two temperature measurements)
+Wet-Bulb Temperature | The measurement that will serve as the wet-bulb temperature (this is the colder of the two temperature measurements)
+Pressure | This is an optional pressure measurement that can be used to calculate the percent relative humidity.
+If disabled, a default 101325 Pa will be used in the calculation.

 ### Pre-defined Measurements